loreshelf/loreshelf/README.md

-# Comboard
+# Jotspin

-Comboard is a supervisory tool for tracking purposeful records in card-board view.
+Jotspin is the supervised information-spinning application for the highest productivity in working with information.

 <br>